dotnet/issue-labeler/README.md

 # dotnet/issue-labeler

-This repo contains the code to build the botnet issue labeler.
+This repo contains the code to build the dotnet issue labeler.

 To better manage incoming issues into a github repository, the issue labeler learns from past `area-` labels in order to predict a proper `area-` label for its incoming issue or pull requests.